 - Mexoryl SX

 While not all of these are necessary, at least one must be on the "active" ingredients list for the product to be truly effective.
-You can order great sun protection products online at places like Cosmetics Cop or just shop at your drugstore for convenient types of sun protection in brands you already trust.
+You can order great sun protection products online at places like Paula's Choice or just shop at your drugstore for convenient types of sun protection in brands you already trust.

 Here are some trusted names in sun protection.
 You can find these products at your local drugstore or online.